 At the end of the day, the monitor you should buy depends on your budget, priorities and personal preferences.
 Get the one with features that excite you the most!

-I hope this guide and list of the best monitor for architects can help you determine which one is the right choice for you.
+We hope this guide and list of the best monitor for architects can help you determine which one is the right choice for you.
 Good luck.